Welcome to Cub Scout Pack 34!

 • Involves a variety of family activities

 • Strengthens the bonds of family

 Cub Scouting encourages the boys to participate in fun activities that are used to achieve the aims of Scouting, including citizenship training, character development, and personal fitness.
 Many of the activities happen right in the Den and Pack.
-The most important are the weekly Den Meetings and the monthly Pack Meeting.
+The most important are the weekly Den Meetings and the monthly Pack Meeting and the special camping and outdoor events.
 Here are some pictures of our Pack in action: